Nikon AF 80-200mm f2.8D ED is a Fixed aperture Auto Focus (AF)

 Zoom Method

 Nikon AF 80-200mm f2.8D ED features Rotary (internal) zoom method where the length of the lens doesn't change while you are zooming in or out.
-Even though this design has a size disadvantage in general compare to extending designs, it has the benefits of better sealing against dust and moisture, no zoom creep and no weight balance shift while zooming.
+Even though this design has a size disadvantage in general compared to extending designs, it has the benefits of better sealing against dust and moisture, no zoom creep and no weight balance shift while zooming.

 Maximum Magnification Ratio